Identity & Culture·11 min read

 You do not have to choose.
 Celebrating Diwali and Midsummer is not a contradiction.
 It is integration.

-6. Move your body
+6. Move Your Body

-7. Acknowledge the grief
+7. Acknowledge the Grief

-Research on relocation documents grief as a normal response to forced or chosen relocation.
+Research on relocation documents extensive grief as a normal response to forced or chosen relocation.
 Naming it as grief, not failure, not weakness, allows you to process it.

 Grief does not mean you regret the move.
 It means you loved what you left behind.
 Both can be true.